beneopp/pyPPI/README.md

 ```

 # How to execute the script
-1. Create a text file with list of proteins and the interacting chains, for example:
+1. Create a text file with list of proteins and the interacting chains where the ":" symbol indicates the protein-protein interface that is being investigated.
+For example.:
   ```
   1AKJ_AB:DE
   1AK4_A:D